shannonpeng/shannonpeng.com/app/content/projects/115-grid-sequencer.md

 </div>

-WaveDAC takes a max of 4000 table values, so I downsampled my WAV files to 16 kHz and trimmed and padded them to exactly 0.25 seconds.
-I then removed the WAV metadata and headers in Audacity.
+WaveDAC takes a max of 4000 table values, so I downsampled my WAV files to 16 kHz and trimmed and padded them to exactly 0.25 seconds, in Audacity.
+I then removed the WAV metadata and headers.
 Soon after... my PSoC played drums!
 (And the 8-bit 16 kHz samples didn't sound *that* bad, too!)

 ## Timing and Sequencer Logic

 The driving force of a sequencer is a timer that determines which column is active.
-I implemented this with a PSoC [Timer](https://www.cypress.com/documentation/component-datasheets/timer) component and had it generate a software interrupt on overflow (with the max load value, the interrupt period was 2.731 ms).
+I implemented this with a PSoC [Timer](https://www.cypress.com/documentation/component-datasheets/timer) component and had it generate a software interrupt on overflow (with the max load value, an interrupt was triggered every 2.731 ms).

 Every `NUM_INTERRUPTS` interrupts, the interrupt handler increments the active column, starts the appropriate WaveDAC components, and turns on all LEDs in that column.
 The result is a "shifting" column of LEDs that shows the sequencer timing.